robertbraeutigam/scan/README.md

 #### Link-Local Address Selection

-Devices may choose to auto-select an IP address if a DHCP server is not available, following RFC3927.
+Devices may choose to auto-select an IP address if a DHCP server is not available, following RFC 3927.

-To do this the above specification instructs devices to choose an IP address randomly, and then "claim" and "defend" this choose IP address.
-SCAN devices may select an IP address this way, with the following extensions:
+Since SCAN devices may be limited in accessing the link-layer network, this specification requires that SCAN devices use application-level claim and defend mechanisms as described below:

+* An IP address in the link-local range must be choosen at random.
-* The random generator initialization must include the device's static public key to make it unique.
+The random generator initialization must include the device's static public key to make the random generator unique.
-* The probe to see whether a particular IP address is taken must be a UDP wildcard query as described above.
-As all devices are required to answer, if some device answers with the selected IP, the test fails.
+* The device then must configure the IP stack with that IP address.
+It must not however answer any queries or connection requests until this process completes.
+* The "probe", described by the RFC then can proceed, using the UDP wildcard query above.
-* If no devices answer with the candidate IP address inside 1 second, the device is free to claim the address.
+* If no devices answer with the choosen IP address during the specified, the device is free to claim the address.
 The claim is the Announcement above.
+* If during the claim period there is no other claim for the IP (Announcement), the claim is successful and the device may proceed to make and accept connections.

+The device must continue to monitor Announcements to detect any conflicts.
-* If at any time there is another claim with the same IP by another device, this device must immediately close all connections and repeat this process of finding another suitable IP address.
+If at any time there is another claim with the same IP by another device, the device must react as described in the RFC.
+In short, try to defend the claim, or if that is no longer applicable, abandon the IP address and choose a new one.

 This method obviously only works with SCAN devices.
-If there are other devices claiming IPs on the network by some other means (through ARP for example), the SCAN devices should be configured to use their own exclusive network address segment.
+If there are other devices claiming IPs on the network by some other means (through ARP for example), the SCAN devices should be configured to use their own exclusive network address segment as soon as possible.
+Although this configuration may only be possible after a successful joining of the network.

 ## Application Layer